pdl/Articulate/Design.md

 What about indexing things post-component? e.g. do some metadata extraction to get datesdates, then search?
 I wonder if indexes need to be maintained separately from content, especially to avoid contamination by non-UGC.

+When storage does write ops let it call Indexation which delegates to indexes which can decide whether to update indexes.

 What about indexing with a separate service, e.g. store content locally but hive off document search to a solr instance?

 ### Versioning